aws-amplify/docs/docs/lib/restapi/fragments/js/getting-started.md

 ```
 <amplify-callout warning>

-**THIS IS NOT RECOMMENDED ARCHITECTURE** and we highly recommend you leverage AWS AppSync or API Gateway as the endpoint to invoke your Lambda functions.
+**THIS IS NOT A RECOMMENDED ARCHITECTURE** and we highly recommend you leverage AWS AppSync or API Gateway as the endpoint to invoke your Lambda functions.

 </amplify-callout>